Category Archives: Uncategorized

 Legumes Are Great Meat Substitutes

-But with the chickpea patties they got more vegetables as I added as much as the basic legume mix could hold without falling apart, and chick peas are low GI carbs, and full of protein, perfect for growing boys.
+But with the chickpea patties they got double the vegetables as I added as much as the basic legume mix could hold without falling apart.
+Chickpeas are low GI carbs, and full of protein, perfect for growing boys.
 Kidney beans would also work really well here.

 Here are some great pulses: